The New York Times

 Users struggle to find relevant content and explore new topics, reducing engagement and retention.

-To identify opportunities for improvement, I compared the NYT app to both direct competitors (like Washington Post, BBC News, Apple News, and CNN) and newer AI-powered tools (like Techpresso, News Minimalist, Simply News, and Ground News).
+To identify opportunities for improvement, I compared The Times app to both direct competitors (like The Washington post, BBC News, Apple News, and CNN) and newer AI-powered news tools (like Techpresso, News Minimalist, Simply News, and Ground News)

-By analyzing these apps and trends, I identified areas where the NYT app could improve, such as smarter recommendations, quick article summaries, and more personalized discovery tools.
+By analyzing these trends, I identified where the NYT app could improve, such as smarter recommendations, quick article summaries, and more personalized discovery tools.

 Iteration 1